 After the hard slog of completing application forms and sending out CVs, you finally get that all important interview.
-With the date set, you may well rub your hands together in glee thinking that you have pretty much landed the job already…….
+Now with the date set, it is time to start preparing for the interview.

-Think again!
 The key to a successful interview is sound preparation.
-If you fail to prepare for the interview, prepare to fail – or so they say!
+If you fail to prepare for the interview, prepare to fail – or so the saying goes!

 Research the company

-Using the internet, do some research on the company, looking specifically at their background, history, their products and services, their performance over the past year etc. It is often beneficial to check out the company’s website as this will give you an insight into how the company wishes to be viewed and will also provide more detailed information on staff, departments and any annual reports.
+Before the important interview, do your homework on the company.
+Look online, do some research on the company, looking specifically at their background, history, their products and services, their performance over the past year etc. It is often beneficial to check out the company’s website as this will give you an insight into how the company wishes to be viewed and will also provide more detailed information on staff, departments and any annual reports.

 Also look at news stories from the past year to see what has been happening from a news angle with the company – looking at what they have achieved or what challenges they are facing.